-We ask for additional funding in FY22 to allow local agencies to add and upgrade air monitors and improve engagement with the public to protect their health, as part of a multi-year, sustained investment in these critical programs.
+Additional funding in FY22 will allow local agencies to add and upgrade air monitors and improve engagement with the public to protect their health, as part of a multi-year, sustained investment in these critical programs.

-Provide \$100 million for the Diesel Emissions Reduction Grant Program (DERA)
+Provide \$150 million for the Diesel Emissions Reduction Grant Program (DERA)

 Millions of old, dirty diesel engines are in use today that pollute communities, threaten workers and cause lung cancer.
 Immense opportunities remain to reduce diesel emissions through the DERA program.
+The

-The Committee's continued investments in this program have yielded up to \$13 in health benefits for every \$1 spent, according to a 2016 EPA report.
+Committee's continued investments in this program have yielded up to \$30 in health benefits for every \$1 spent, according to a 2019 EPA report.

-Provide \$8 million for the Categorical Grant: Radon (\$8 million) and \$3.3 million for EPA's Radon Program
+Provide \$14.3 million for Radon, including \$11 million for Categorical Grant: Radon and \$3.3 million for EPA's Radon Program

 Radon is the second leading cause of lung cancer in the United States.
 EPA's radon program, in concert with EPA's State Indoor Radon Grants, are the only nationwide tools that help prevent exposure to it.
 States and tribes depend on these programs to educate the public and fight this deadly carcinogen.
 In 2003, the National Academy of Sciences estimated kills 21,000 people each year.
-We recommend that within the EPA Radon Program, \$3.1 million be appropriated for Environmental Program and Management and \$158,000 for Science and Technology.

-Provide \$111.3 million for EPA's Compliance Monitoring & \$268.1 million for Enforcement
+Provide \$132.4 million for EPA's Compliance Monitoring & \$566.5 million for Enforcement, including Environmental Justice Enforcement

-EPA's air quality standards mean nothing if they are not enforced.
-Continued investment in EPA's monitoring and enforcement work is critical to enforce accountability when it comes to protecting the public from dangerous air pollution.
-EPA must have the ability and funding needed to reduce non-compliance, as well as enforce penalties for violations.
+EPA must be able to ensure compliance with national air standards, which means little if they are not enforced.
+Continued investment in EPA's enforcement work is critical to ensure accountability when it comes to protecting the public from dangerous air pollution.
+EPA must have the ability and funding needed to reduce non-compliance as well as enforce penalties for violations.
 EPA must also be prepared to respond to civil enforcement actions authorized by the Clean Air Act.
+Please provide \$132.4 million for EPA's Compliance Monitoring and \$566.5 million total for Enforcement, including expanded dedicated funding for environmental justice enforcement.